apiflask/apiflask/docs/request.md

     Validators for the file field will be available in the version 1.1 ([#253](https://github.com/greyli/apiflask/issues/253)).
 For now,
-    you can manual validate the file in the view funtion or in the schema:
+    you can manually validate the file in the view function or the schema:

     ```python
     class ImageSchema(Schema):